bayegaspard/GoldMine/README.md

 Activate the Virtual Environment:
 On Windows: conda activate venv
 On macOS/Linux: conda activate venv

+If you don't have conda installed, you can follow this [link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) on how to install conda.
 3. **Install Dependencies:***
 ```bash
 pip install -r requirements.txt